nmfs-openscapes/2024-nmfs-champions/github-clinic/sarah_r.md

 > [This twitter thread](https://twitter.com/allison_horst/status/1287772985630191617) describes the palmerpenguins R package.
 Learn more on the [palmerpenguins webpage](https://allisonhorst.github.io/palmerpenguins).

 We can make an indented quote block with the `>` symbol, as in the example above.
+> this is another quote block for practice

 We can include an image with the same `[]()` pattern, by adding a preceding exclamation point: `![]()`.
 For example: